onyx5z/onyx5z/README.md

 - ERP development
 - Specialised ERP modules development

+For reference work you can check out my projects it's mainly software development with a side of accounting.

 This concise introduction is made for partners or business interested people who want to work with me,